NickyMateev/IS-Introduction-to-Programming/Week08/README.md

 **returnType** *name*([**parameter 1, parameter 2, ..., parameter n**])

 {

     *statements;*
     <br/>
     return **typeValue**;

 }

 Where:
  * **returnType** - the type of the data returned by the function after it's done(ex: *int, double, char, etc.*);
  * *name* - the name of the function; can be whatever you want;
  * [**parameter 1, parameter 2, ..., parameter n**] - (as many parameters as needed): Each parameter consists of a type followed by a name, with each parameter being separated from the next by a comma.
 Each parameter looks just like a regular variable declaration (ex.: int x), and in fact acts within the function as a regular variable which is local to the function.
 The purpose of parameters is to allow passing arguments to the function from the location where it is called from.
- * *statements* - your code which actually gets executed when a function is called
+ * *statements* - the code which actually gets executed when the function is called
  * **typeValue** - the value returned from the function after it's done; the value must match the type specified by the **returnType** of the function.

 Examples: